Ham and cheese pinwheels are a delicious party snack and the dough is made with only 2 ingredients! You can’t get easier than that.

 Ham and cheese pinwheels

-Made in minutes with only 4 ingredients – watch the magic happen!
+Made in minutes with 2-ingredient dough – watch the magic happen!

-Yes, that’s right, only 4 ingredients (including the filling) to make these delicious ham and cheese pinwheels.
+Yes, that’s right, only 2 ingredients for the dough, and another 2 for the filling.
+That’s only 4 ingredients to make these delicious ham and cheese pinwheels.

 The pinwheels are made with the WeightWatchers 2-ingredient dough.
 If you haven’t heard of this before, it is a mixture of Greek yoghurt and self-raising flour in equal quantities.
 Somehow (by magic?) the yeast in the yoghurt reacts with the flour to transform everything instantly into a ball of dough that would normally take hours to knead, prove and rise by making the dough in the traditional way.